AlCalzone/iobroker-react/docs/components/NumberInput.md

-	disabled?: boolean; // Is the input field disabled? error?: boolean; // Is the input field in error state? helperText?: string; // Helper text for the input field }
+	disabled?: boolean; // Is the input field disabled? error?: boolean; // Is the input field in error state? helperText?: string; // Helper text for the input field unit?: string; // Unit of the input field
+}
 ```
 **All properties of `NumberInput` that can be seen above in the `NumberInputProps` interface are optional except `onChange` which must always be specified.**